OSGeo/PROJ/test/gigs/TESTNOTES.md

 ## INSTALLING ##########################################################

- * Requires: Python 3.3+  (2.7 will work but is not recommended)
+ * Requires: Python 2.7 or 3.3+
- * pyproj (optional but highly recommended), this speeds up tests, makes results more precise but has the trade-off of making installation a little more compilated
+ * pyproj (optional but highly recommended), this speeds up tests, makes results more precise but has the trade-off of making installation a little more complicated.